 Uber offers a range of services to fit your needs for rider space, cost, and for a specific event.
 The most common types are:

 When you sign up as an Uber rider, you provide your payment of method of choice.
 When you request a ride, the app lets you know how much it will cost and the driver’s first name, license plate number, type of vehicle, and the estimated time of arrival.
 When the ride arrives, you greet the driver and enter the vehicle.
-Once you reach your destination, the app bills your preferred billing method for the total
+Once you reach your destination, the app bills your preferred billing method for the total fare.
+In some cities, you can pay withcash if you select this method prior to the ride request.

 In some areas, passengers can use the app to schedule a ride in advance.
 This is especially beneficial for those wanting a luxury ride to a special event.